microsoft/Mastering-the-Marketplace/saas/labs/lab1-create-pc-offer/README.md

 ### Properties

+Navigate to the **Properties** section.

 #### Categories

-You must sect at least one category for your offer.
+You must select at least one category for your offer.

 1. Click the **+ Categories** link.
 1. In the left dropdown, select **Developer Tools**.